stanleynguyen/contikey-frontend/Frontend-Setup-GUIDE.md

 separate their config or even logic accordingly (Interestingly, React loader will take in this `NODE_ENV` env variable to output different bundle i.e. a more optimized one for production build).
-In here we only have a `BASE_URL` env variable to indetify where we want to send our requests based depends on the environments.
+In here we only have a `BASE_URL` env variable to indetify where we want to send our requests depends on the environments.

 `UglifyJsPlugin`: this plugin is used to minify your bundle, reducing its size